-The SSP (in their role as a PISP) is required in the standard, under Sweeping Access, to attest that the transaction is Sweeping.
-The SSP will have a ranges of options to validated validate that the transaction meets the definition of sweeping including Sweeping which could include:
+The SSP (in their role as a PISP) is required, under Sweeping Access, to attest that the transaction is Sweeping.
+The SSP will have a ranges of options to validate that the transaction meets the definition of Sweeping which could include:

-- Using AIS to verify name and address of the source and destination accounts match - Using Confirmation Of Payee (COP), to verify destination account name.
-This is dependent on the SSP having access to the COP service, Revised Roadmap item A2(d) - Customer confirms the amount of a micro deposit in the destination account to indicate that the customer has ownership over the destination account.
+- Using AIS to verify name and address of the source and destination accounts match - Customer confirms the amount of a micro deposit in the destination account to indicate that the customer has ownership over the destination account.

-As the SSP, as a regulated firm under the supervision of the FCA, will be attesting that the transaction is sweeping and they have to adhere to the FCA's principles of businessSweeping, there is a high level of assurance that the transaction is sweepingconducted in line with the definition of Sweeping.
+As the SSP, as a regulated firm under the supervision of the FCA, will be attesting that the transaction is Sweeping, there is a high level of assurance that the transaction is conducted in line with the definition of Sweeping.